knewplay/book-programming-essential/toolset/tools.md

 2. If you come across the use of a function in a tutorial, and would like to see more examples of that function being used, then googling for examples is a great idea.

-3. When you compile or run your code, errors are innevitable, and copy-pasting the error message will often lead you to either a blog post solving the error, or a discussion forum where others have faced the same issue and found solutions.
+3. When you compile or run your code, errors are innevitable, and copy-pasting the error message will often lead you to either a blog post solving the error, a discussion forum where others have faced the same issue and found solutions, or most commonly, a Q&A website such as Stack OverFlow.
+However, do not forget to read and try to understand the error message yourself before automatically copy-pasting it.

 4. Just like when learning a new programming language, there may be a new library that you must use.
 Learn more about the library by googling it.